LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-1-HistoryGOFAI.md

 1956: Dartmouth Summer Research Project on Artificial Intelligence.

-- The workshop was based on the idea that: "Every aspect of learning or any other feature of  intelligence can in principle be so precisely described that a machine can be made to simulate it.""
+- The workshop was based on the idea that: "Every aspect of learning or any other feature of  intelligence can in principle be so precisely described that a machine can be made to simulate it."
 - This workshop is considered the founding event of AI research as a distinct field of study.

 ## Newell and Simon Develop the General Problem Solver